leapmotion-examples/UnityModules/docs/content/200-Interaction-Engine.md

 **Q: Will the Interaction Engine work at arbitrary player scales?**

 A: Currently, no. The Interaction Engine works best at "real-world" scale: 1 Unity distance unit = 1 real-world meter.
-All of Leap Motion's Unity assets follow this rule, so you're fine if you keep our prefabs at unit scale.
+All of Ultraleaps's Unity assets follow this rule, so you're fine if you keep our prefabs at unit scale.
 If you scale the player too far away from unit scale, certain interactions may stop functioning properly.
 We would like to support arbitrary interaction scales, but there is no timeline for this feature currently.

 **Q: How can I effectively grasp very small objects?**